alansiq/alansiq/README.md

 # Hello world! 👋

 I'm a front-end developer with a product design background.
 I'm focusing on Rocketseat's GoStack bootcamp to master NodeJs, React and React Native frameworks.
-You can hear more about me on [my portfolio](https://alansiqueira.com) Hope to see you around!
+Hope to see you around!
 <br>
 ![Codewars Kata level](https://www.codewars.com/users/alansiqueira/badges/small)